 My mom’s generation (the boomers) believe that technology is our salvation.
 Faced with our environmental crisis, they say, ‘no matter what happens our science will save us’, with religious fervour.
 The sentiment stuns me.
 Can it really be so hard to see?
 We are of the earth.
 That fact is logical, scientific and inescapable.
 To me, it’s a relief.

-Only the earth will save us.
+The earth will save us.

 When I stand in nature, in the silence with all the ears listening and all the eyes watching, I sometimes get this funny feeling that I’ll try to describe.